TasneemZh/To-Do-List/README.md

 HTML + CSS + JavaScript + EJS + Node.js + Express

-1- Use the Hyperterminal to enter the server by:
+1- Use the HyperTerminal to enter the server by:

-**NOTE: don't do the first bulleted step if you have installed nodemon before**
+NOTE: **don't do the first bulleted step if you have installed nodemon before**

 - Installing nodemon by typing `npm install -g nodemon` (Wherever you want^^)